Aircloak/aircloak/air/user_docs/source/includes/_sql.md

 - You can restrict the range of returned rows by a query using the `LIMIT` and/or `OFFSET` clauses, but you need to provide the ORDER BY clause to ensure a stable order for the rows.
 - Using the `HAVING` clause requires the `GROUP BY` clause to be specified and conditions must not refer to non-aggregated fields.
+- Aliases can be used in the `WHERE`, `GROUP BY`, `ORDER BY` and `HAVING` clauses, as long as the alias doesn't conflict with a column name in one of the selected tables.

 ## JOIN restrictions